Wellness & Mental Health

 The Burnout Check

-Always include disclaimers that content is educational and not a substitute for professional treatment — place this in your bio, pin it as a first comment, and verbally state it in longer videos, especially when discussing clinical topics like depression, anxiety disorders, or trauma.
-Cite peer-reviewed research by name when making claims about techniques or outcomes (e.g., "a 2024 study in JAMA Psychiatry found...") rather than vague references to "studies show," because specificity builds credibility and models good information hygiene for your audience.
-Focus content on psychoeducation (explaining how anxiety works in the brain) and coping skills (breathing techniques, grounding exercises, communication scripts) rather than diagnosis or treatment recommendations, and always partner with licensed professionals when creating content about clinical conditions.
+Include disclaimers that content is educational and not a substitute for professional treatment, especially when discussing clinical topics such as depression, anxiety disorders, or trauma.
+If you cite research, name the source directly and describe its limits rather than gesturing at vague "studies show" claims.
+Focus content on psychoeducation and general coping skills rather than diagnosis or treatment recommendations, and partner with licensed professionals when creating content about clinical conditions.

-Get wellness viral feed + scripts for your brand
+Get wellness reference feed + scripts for your brand